Advanced Micro Devices Inc. (AMD) Shares Soar Above 1-Year High

 Susquehanna gave a rating of “Positive” to AMD, setting the target price at $115 in the report published on April 24th of the current year.

-Volatility was left at 3.83%, however, over the last 30 days, the volatility rate increased by 6.12%, as shares sank -2.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.65% upper at present.
+Volatility was left at 3.94%, however, over the last 30 days, the volatility rate increased by 7.08%, as shares surge +7.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +26.50% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMD starting from GRASBY PAUL DARREN, who sale 12,500 shares at the price of $94.85 back on Apr 12.
-After this action, GRASBY PAUL DARREN now owns 95,942 shares of Advanced Micro Devices Inc., valued at $1,185,625 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMD starting from Papermaster Mark D, who sale 30,000 shares at the price of $85.14 back on May 05.
+After this action, Papermaster Mark D now owns 1,516,945 shares of Advanced Micro Devices Inc., valued at $2,554,200 using the latest closing price.

-Papermaster Mark D, the Chief Technology Officer & EVP of Advanced Micro Devices Inc., sale 30,000 shares at $91.39 during a trade that took place back on Apr 06, which means that Papermaster Mark D is holding 1,516,945 shares at $2,741,607 based on the most recent closing price.
+GRASBY PAUL DARREN, the EVP & CSO of Advanced Micro Devices Inc., sale 12,500 shares at $94.85 during a trade that took place back on Apr 12, which means that GRASBY PAUL DARREN is holding 95,942 shares at $1,185,625 based on the most recent closing price.

 Stock Fundamentals for AMD